dansalahi/dansalahi/README.md

 ## Hey there!
 I'm Daniel.

-> As a Senior Front-End Developer, I bring over 7 years of specialized expertise in crafting expansive CMS (Content Management System) platforms.
-My skill set revolves around TypeScript and React, and I possess a proven track record of delivering exceptional results within various sectors, including shipping ,finance, healthcare, video conferencing, and IoT.
-I've had the privilege of collaborating with renowned industry- leading organizations, further enriching my knowledge and insights.
-With my extensive experience and proficiency, I am a valuable asset to any team, committed to delivering top-tier product development for CMS platforms.
+> With a wealth of 7 years of experience as a Senior Software Engineer, I specialize in the development of expansive e-commerce web and mobile applications.
+My proficiency spans TypeScript and React, and I have a strong track record of delivering exceptional results across a range of industries including finance, healthcare, cryptocurrency, video conferencing, game design, and IoT.
+Throughout my career, I have established myself as a top-rated freelance talent, consistently producing outstanding work.
+I've had the privilege of collaborating with prominent market-leading companies, which has further enriched my expertise and insights.
+My experience and skills make me a valuable asset to any team, and I'm dedicated to delivering top-notch product development.

 ## 🌐 Social Media:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/dansalahi/) [![Medium](https://img.shields.io/badge/Medium-12100E?logo=medium&logoColor=white)](https://medium.com/@dan.salahi)